Department

 Conduct research in fully-equipped laboratories in the state-of-the-art Testa Science Center with esteemed faculty who will mentor, challenge and encourage you to excel.

-Brian Niece, Ph.D., Department Chair, Biological and Physical Sciences
+The Department of Biological and Physical Sciences

-The Department of Biological and Physical Sciences offers majors in biology, biology with a concentration in neuroscience and behavior, biotechnology and molecular biology, neuroscience, chemistry, environmental science, and environmental science with a concentration in environmental policy.
-The department also offers minors in biology, environmental science, and chemistry, and it co-sponsors a concentration in physical and occupational therapy with the Department of Human Services and Rehabilitation Studies.
-Research opportunities are available at the University and at nearby institutions (e.g., University of Massachusetts Medical School and the Biotechnology Park).
+The department offers majors in biology, biology with a concentration in neuroscience and behavior, biotechnology and molecular biology, neuroscience, chemistry, and environmental science.
+The department also offers minors in biology, environmental science, and chemistry, and it co-sponsors a concentration in physical and occupational therapy with the Department of Health and Human Services.
+Research opportunities are available at the University and at nearby institutions (e.g., the University of Massachusetts Medical School and the Biotechnology Park).
+Students who are interested in engineering have the opportunity to participate in our partnership agreements with both the University of Notre Dame and Washington University in St. Louis.

 The Department of Biological and Physical Sciences continues to change and expand just as science does.
 We now have programs in Neuroscience and Engineering to complement our Biotechnology and more traditional Biology, Chemistry, and Environmental Science programs.
 Our strength continues to be our hands-on approach to helping our students learn and understand science.
 Students have access to our faculty not only in the classroom but in every laboratory as well.
 This helps them develop a firm foundation in the sciences that will carry them forward to internships and research experiences both on campus and at many of the region’s scientific institutions and companies.
 We take pride in our students’ successes, both at Assumption and after graduation, knowing that we are helping to advance our understanding of the world around us and to improve the human condition.